PeterMoDavis/Password-Generator/README.md

 You can use the Password Generator [HERE](https://petermodavis.github.io/Password-Generator/)

-## Installation

-What are the steps required to install your project?
-Provide a step-by-step description of how to get the development environment running.

 ## Usage

 Just press the Generate Password button.
 Answer some questions and it will generate a password.